sudotman/BetterUnity/README.md

 # Contribution
 Generate a pull request for whatever change you feel is necessary and I will be happy to review and add them.

+The project should be good to go as is on most modern Unity versions.
+Prefer to not update any dependencies or any other prompts auto-detected by Unity.

 ## Current to-do:
 - ~~Update RenameSuite's gif.~~